cosmicjs/gatsby-source-cosmicjs/README.md

     options: {
       bucketSlug: ``,
       objectTypes: [`posts`],
+      // If you have enabled localization.
+      locales: ['en','de'],
       // If you have enabled read_key to fetch data (optional).
       apiAccess: {
         read_key: ``,